 Here are some tips and strategies for your unique weight loss journey:

-• Embrace Emotional Awareness: Start identifying patterns around emotional eating to address the root cause of overeating.
-This is a skill that often goes overlooked during conventional dieting or weight loss medication like Ozempic.
+- Embrace Emotional Awareness: Start identifying patterns around emotional eating to address the root cause of overeating.
+This is a skill that often gets overlooked during conventional dieting or weight loss medication like Ozempic.

 As someone that used to hop on and off diets practically every month, I know how scary it can be to abandon something as hope-inducing as Ozempic and trust that your body can reach a new set point weight all on its own.
 What finally convinced me to try intuitive eating was the compelling evidence linking dieting with long-term weight gain, not weight loss.